 Swedish lessor Rockton Air Leasing, which used to have an MoU for the Mitsubishi MRJ90, has signed a Letter of Intent for forty ES-30s.

 Heart says that previous commitments for the ES-19 have been converted to the ES-30.
 They include orders from United Airlines and Mesa Airlines for a combined 200 aircraft plus 100 options.
-Braathens, Icelandair, and Sound Air have also confirmed Letters of Intent.
+Braathens, Icelandair, and Sounds Air have also confirmed Letters of Intent.
 SAS, which has been a low-profile partner of Heart since 2019, has announced a Letter of Support for an unspecified number of ES-30s.
 Total LoIs now stand at 96 aircraft, Heart says.
 Lessors CDB Aviation and VMO take an advisory role for now.

 EIS in 2028